-Prior to the 1st December 2008, Purchasers have normally obtained their own report from their chosen Surveyor.
-By contrast, A Single Survey is instructed by the seller and made available to all potential Purchasers in expectation that the successful Purchaser will have relied upon it.
+Prior to the 1st of December 2008, Purchasers have normally obtained their own report from their chosen Surveyor.
+By contrast, a Report is instructed by the Seller and made available to all potential Purchasers in expectation that the successful Purchaser will have relied upon it.
 The Royal Institution of Chartered Surveyors rules require disclosure of any potential conflict of interest when acting for the Seller and the Purchaser in the same transaction.
-The Single Survey may give rise to a conflict of interest and if this is of concern to any party they are advised to seek their own independent advice.
+The Report may give rise to a conflict of interest and if this is of concern to any party they are advised to seek their own independent advice.

-The report and any expressions or assessments in it are not intended as advice to the Seller or Purchaser or any other person in relation to an asking price or any other sales or marketing decisions.
+The Report and any expressions or assessments in it are not intended as advice to the Seller or Purchaser or any other person in relation to an asking price or any other sales or marketing decisions.